harvester/docs/versioned_docs/version-v1.3/vm/create-vm.md

 :::caution

-When creating volumes from VM images, be sure the volume size is sufficient for the image.
-This is particularly important with qcow2 images, which can have a virtual size larger than the physical image size.
-If the volume size is set smaller than size of the underlying image, the volume will potentially be corrupt.
+When creating volumes from a VM image, ensure that the volume size is greater than or equal to the image size.
+The volume may become corrupted if the configured volume size is less than the size of the underlying image.
+This is particularly important for qcow2 images because the virtual size is typically greater than the physical size.

+Harvester sets the volume size to 10 GiB by default.
+You must verify if this value is sufficient and then modify it if necessary.
+To determine the virtual size of a qcow2 image, you can run the command `qemu-img info YOUR_IMAGE_FILE.qcow2`.
 You can run the command `qemu-img info YOUR_IMAGE_FILE.qcow2` to determine the virtual size of a qcow2 image.

 :::